ry6n1k/test-incode-group/README.md

 ### list users

+`/list` -- GET request.

+gets all users as a nested list.

+### auth list

 when the user is logged in, he is given a token,

-`/auth/profile` - GET request only for authorized users:
+`/auth/profile` -- GET request only for authorized users:

-if user is admin - gets all users as a nested list.
+if user is admin -- gets all users as a nested list.

-if user is boss - get list of all subordinate users.
+if user is boss -- get list of all subordinate users.

-if regular user - get information only about itself.
+if regular user -- get information only about itself.